Rachel Woods: Early life

-Woods is from Holywood, Co.
-Down.
+Woods is from Holywood, County Down.
 She holds a degree in history and a master's from Queen's University Belfast.
 From the age of 15, Woods worked in hospitality as a cleaner, chef and bar worker.
 She also worked as a researcher and economic analyst for Analyse Africa, part of the Financial Times, and as a supervisor in Holywood bar The Dirty Duck Ale House.

 Political career

 Woods joined the Green Party because she was "fed up screaming at the TV, fed up with politicians in my area who were supposed to represent me and who just didn't."

-Woods served as a councillor for the Holywood and Clandeboye electoral area on Ards and North Down Borough Council from 2016 until her selection as an MLA in 2019.